hablapps/doric/docs/docs/docs/implicits.md

 val df0 = spark.range(1,10).withColumn("x", f.concat(f.col("id"), f.lit("jander")))
 ```

-which means that an implicit conversion from bigint to string will be in effect when we run our DataFrame:
+which means that an implicit conversion from `bigint` to `string` will be in effect when we run our DataFrame:

 ```scala mdoc
 df0.select(f.col("x")).show
 ```

-Assuming that you are certain that your column holds vales of type bigint, the same code in doric won't compile
+Assuming that you are certain that your column holds vales of type `bigint`, the same code in doric won't compile
-(note that the Spark type `Bigint` corresponds to the Scala type `Long`):
+(note that the Spark type `bigint` corresponds to the Scala type `Long`):

 ```scala mdoc:fail
 val df1 = spark.range(1,10).toDF.withColumn("x", concat(colLong("id"), "jander".lit))